Control Pneumatic Soft Bending Actuator with Feedforward Hysteresis Compensation by Pneumatic Physical Reservoir Computing: Feedforward Hysteresis Compensation

 \subsection{Quantitative Model Comparison}

 To quantitatively assess the ESN and FPRC models, we used the data shown in Fig.~\ref{fig: hys_loops} (a), (b) and Fig.~\ref{fig: hys_reservoir} (a) for model training, and used the data from Fig.~\ref{fig: hys_loops} (c), (d) and Fig.~\ref{fig: hys_reservoir} (b) to test the trained model.
-A comparative linear model (named Fuzzy linear) was constructed by substituting $[1, {\mathbf{x}^\dag}^\top(k)]^\top$ in (\ref{eq: fuzzy ff}) and (\ref{eq: fuzzy output}) with $[1, \bm{\theta}^\top(k)]^\top$ to show the necessity of the physical reservoir's readout $\tilde{P_o}$ within the FPRC model.
+A comparative linear model (named Fuzzy linear) was constructed by substituting $[1, {\mathbf{x}^\dag}^\top(k)]^\top$ in (\ref{eq: fuzzy ff}) and (\ref{eq: fuzzy output}) with $[1, \bm{\theta}^\top(k)]^\top$ to illustrate the contribution of the physical reservoir's readout $\tilde{P_o}$ within the FPRC model.

-The parameters for the ESN and FPRC models are listed in Table~\ref{tab: model_config}.
-Before training and testing, a 100-step washout was employed to initialize the ESN's state $\mathbf{x}$.
-The number of fuzzy rules $n_c$ in the comparative Fuzzy linear model was set to match that in the FPRC model.
-All models (i.e., FPRC, ESN, and Fuzzy linear) were configured with the tap size $n_y$ of 5 and the regularization factor $\alpha$ of 0.001.
-The parameter settings for the FPRC model were determined by trial and error, while those for the ESN were selected to align its performance with the FPRC model in the training phase.
+Table~\ref{tab: model_config} lists the parameters for ESN and FPRC models.
+Before model training and test, a 100-step washout was used to initialize the ESN's state $\mathbf{x}$.
+The number of fuzzy rules $n_c$ in the comparative Fuzzy linear model was set consistent with the FPRC model.
+All models (i.e., FPRC, ESN, and Fuzzy linear) have the tap size $n_y$ of 5 and the ridge parameter $\alpha$ of 0.001.
+The parameters for the FPRC model were chosen by trial and error, while those for the ESN were selected to align its performance with the FPRC model in the training stage.

-All models underwent a 5-fold cross-validation training process, where each model was independently trained five times, each time using differently selected 80\% of the training dataset for training and the remaining 20\% for validation.
+All models were trained by a 5-fold cross-validation process, where each model was independently trained five times, each time using differently selected 80\% of the training set for training and the remaining 20\% for validation.
 The root-mean-square errors (RMSE) of the training ($e_\text{train}$) and the validation ($e_\text{val}$) were recorded during the cross-validation.
-The model yielding the minimal normalized error $\Bar{e} = \sqrt{e^2_\text{train}+e^2_\text{val}}$ was deemed the optimal training outcome and subsequently tested.
+The model yielding the minimal normalized error $\Bar{e} = \sqrt{e^2_\text{train}+e^2_\text{val}}$ was deemed the optimal training outcome and subsequently evaluated on the test dataset.
 The training and test procedures were repeated ten times to compute the execution time costs.